nalapalu/Tableau_Projects/README.md

 ---

-Thank you for reviewing my Python portfolio!
+Thank you for reviewing my Tableau portfolio!
 I hope these projects showcase my skills and enthusiasm for working with data.

 ---